Marengo, Ohio

 Marengo is a village in Morrow County, Ohio, United States.
-The population was 342 at the 2010 census.
+The population was 283 at the 2020 census.
 Marengo is south of Mount Gilead, the county seat.

 History

-Marengo was platted in 1873, although there had been permanent settlement at the site since the 1840s.
-A post office called Marengo was established in 1848.
+Marengo was platted in 1873, although there had been a permanent settlement at the site since 1843 when Isaac P. Freeman erected a cottage at the site.
+The settlement was initially known as Freeman's Corners.
+A post office called Marengo was established in either 1847 or 1848.
+The name was reportedly chosen in honor of the 1800 Battle of Marengo by Mrs. Isaac Freeman who was an admirer of Napoleon Bonaparte.